Tofaa2/Tachyon/README.md

 Tachyon uses Gradle as its build system.
 To build Tachyon, its made from two subprojects, the `api` and the `server` projects.
 To build the full server, run the `shadowJar` project for the `server` project.
 This will build the server and its dependencies into a single jar file.
 Keep in mind Tachyon depends on JAVA 17 to function.

+## Credits

+- [Minestom](https://minestom.net/) for the inspiration and some (a lot) of the code written in this project.
+Best server software out there for custom development
+- [PacketEvents](https:://github.com/retrooper/packetevents) for some inspiration on how to handle packets and wrappers